 * 44.9 MB

 LearningSigns 1.2.0 is Free (with in-app purchases at $3.99 (USD), now in total 24 packages) and available worldwide exclusively through the App Store in the Education category.

-LearningSigns specialises in creating practical yet researched mobile learning games for end-users and organisations.
+LearningSigns specializes in creating practical yet researched mobile learning games for end-users and organizations.
 Dr. Priya Abraham, Founder and Managing Director and Hannes Stiebitzhofer, Co-Founder and CTO, lead the diverse LearningSigns team, which includes educators, IT specialists, language experts well spread across nations and time zones.
 All Material and Software (C) 2010-2013 LearningSigns / All Rights Reserved.
 Apple, the Apple logo, iPhone, iPod and iPad are registered trademarks of Apple Inc. in the U.S. and/or other countries.
 Other trademarks and registered trademarks may be the property of their respective owners.